-- Completed These projects are either already completed or expected to be complete by October 1, 2015, when this document goes into effect. - Ongoing These projects and programs support and continue the transportation-planning process from year to year. - Continuing Discrete These projects are also continuing from FFY 2015 into FFY 2016.
-However, they have a specific, limited duration, unlike ongoing activities, which are refreshed each federal fiscal year.
-The projected percentage completed as of October 1, 2015, for each of these projects is included in the project descriptions presented in Chapters 6 and 7. - Inactive Contrary to expectations when the FFY 2015 UPWP was being developed, work on these projects did not begin during FFY 2015.
+- Completed: These projects are either already complete or expected to be complete by October 1, 2015, when this document goes into effect. - Ongoing: These ongoing projects and programs support the transportation-planning process from year to year. - Continuing Discrete: These projects are continuing from FFY 2015 into FFY 2016.
+However, unlike ongoing activities that take place each federal fiscal year, these projects have a specific, limited duration.
+The projected percentage completed as of October 1, 2015, for each of these projects is included in the project descriptions presented in Chapters 6 and 7. - Inactive: Contrary to expectations, when the FFY 2015 UPWP was being developed, work on these projects did not begin during FFY 2015.